FAQ about Testing Orders

 What should I do if I am concerned that I have been exposed? |

 If you are concerned that you have been exposed to Hepatitis B, Hepatitis C or HIV, you should go immediately and have a risk assessment performed by a health professional at an emergency department.
-Prompt assessment is important to ensure that a decision on post-exposure prophylaxis is made and any treatment can be started right away. (close) |
+Prompt review is vital to ensure that a decision on post-exposure prophylaxis is made and that any treatment can be started immediately. (close) |

 What do you mean by exposure? |